 The windows could be closed which was a relief when the temperature dropped.
 There were also wooden shutters along with the light green curtains to block out the flashing lights of the world outside passing by.
 The shutters were quite heavy but once you got the hang of them, they were easy enough to open and close.

 As mentioned, this little room was less than pristine.
 It seemed coated in years of dust and dirt rather than freshly grimy.
 Changing in there was rather unpleasant.
 As the train bucked underneath me, I reached for the wall and then regretted it a little.

 The toilet was a metal drop loo, like the kind found on Indian trains.
 Below, the tracks were clearly visible as they whizzed below.
 To flush, there was a small hose (bum gun).
 No toilet roll was provided.

 The sink drained onto the floor so I used the hose to wash my hands directly down the loo instead, trying to maintain the dry floor.

-What is Like On Board a Sleeper Train in Myanmar? – The Experience
+What is Like On Board a Night Train in Myanmar? – The Experience